 Our excessive usage of water has many negative impacts, such as polluting nearby water systems.
 It also causing drought and water shortages to certain communities, which limits people’s resources and can contribute towards diseases, illnesses, and starvation.

-1/3rd of the worlds population living in areas with extreme water shortage.
+1/3rd of the world’s population lives in areas with extreme water shortages.
 Therefore, it is important that those privileged enough to have sufficient water resources reduce their usage.

 Not only is this devastating to humans but also to animals.
 Unfortunately, a high amount of pollution comes from treating and distributing water.

-5. Supporting Marine Charities & Organisations that are Fighting to Save the Ocean
+5. Supporting Marine Charities & Organizations that are Fighting to Save the Ocean

 If you want to give that little bit extra or even volunteer to make the world a better place and save the ocean then this should help you out.
 The most effective way to contribute is by donating money and financially supporting organizations.